Hevia/blog/_pages/about.md

 ---
 Hello There 👋🏽

-I'm a software engineer at Microsoft, I live in the Pacific Northwest, but I am originally from the swamps of South Florida. 🇨🇺
+I'm a software engineer at Microsoft, I live in the Pacific Northwest, but I am originally from the swamps of South Florida.

-I also write a short weekly newsletter about NLP: https://nlprompt.substack.com/ (I promise it highlights cool stuff!)
+I also write a [short semi-regular newsletter about NLP](https://nlprompt.substack.com/)

 I like & will occassionally post about:
 - NLP